Didisimmons/Ayo-Recipes/TEST.md

     ![ distorted category section showing categories on home page](static/images/readme/test/distortedcategory.png " distorted category section showing categories on home page")

     The design of the category section, as well as the html code, were changed to allow the admin to add new categories to the webpage without distorting the structure of the categories section.
-Instead of two rows of categories, one row with a category heading is occupied by one category.
+Instead of two rows of category images,the category images collapse an appear one category per row.
 The images and fonts have been created to be mobile-friendly on all devices.
-As the user adjusts the screen width, the images and heading text shrink to fit the screen without looking squashed or tacky.
+As the user adjusts the screen width, the images and heading text shrink to fit the screen without looking squashed or unpresentable.

      ![ desktop view of new category section on home page](static/images/readme/test/list-category.png " desktop view of new category section on home page")